BHS in Clinical and Diagnostic Sciences with Emphasis in Respiratory Therapy

 Entry into Practice RRT

-The Respiratory Therapy program at MU includes two years of pre-requisite coursework and two years (including summer semesters) of professional coursework, which can be completed in Columbia or at the program’s satellite campus at Mercy Hospital in St. Louis.
-However, new students will not be admitted to the Mercy Program beginning Fall 2022.
+The Respiratory Therapy program at MU includes two years of pre-requisite coursework and two years (including one summer semester) of professional coursework.
 Students graduate with the Bachelor of Health Science (BHS) degree in Clinical and Diagnostic Sciences with an emphasis in Respiratory Therapy.
-Graduates of the program are eligible to challenge credentialing examinations administered by the National Board for Respiratory Care (NBRC https://www.nbrc.org/).
+Graduates of the program are eligible to take credentialing examinations administered by the National Board for Respiratory Care (NBRC https://www.nbrc.org/).

 Entry to BHS in CDS with an Emphasis in RT Program Goals